 Under the Canada IGA Legislation, equity and debt interests that regularly trade on an established securities market are not treated as "financial accounts".
 If the Trust Units are regularly traded on an established securities market, Alaris will not need to provide information to the CRA about U.S. holders of Trust Units.
 Because we believe the Trust Units would be considered regularly traded on an established securities market, Alaris does not expect to report information about U.S. Unitholders to the CRA under FATCA.
-However, if in the future the Trust Units are no longer considered regularly traded on an established securities market, Alaris does not expect to report information about U.S. Unitholders to the CRA under FATCA.
 However, if in the future the Trust Units are no longer considered regularly traded on an established securities market, Alaris' reporting obligations under FATCA may change.